tasks/docs/docs/sync.md

 sidebar_label: Overview
 ---

-Tasks can be used offline, synchronized with Tasks.org, or synchronized with a variety of third-party apps and services:
+Tasks.org can be used offline, synchronized with [Tasks.org Cloud](sync_tasks_org.md), or synchronized with a variety of third-party apps and services:

 * [Google Tasks](sync_google_tasks.md)